github-education-resources/GitHubGraduation-2022/_data/microaditi/microaditi.md

 ---
 name: Aditi Jain
 institution: Bharati Vidyapeeth College of Engineering Pune
 quote: Failing doesn’t give you a reason to give up, as long as you believe.
+And what other thinks of you has nothing to do with you.
 github_user: microaditi
 ---